HefnaValravn/ubuntu_server/extra_exercises/explanation_dns.md

 Lastly, I create a script `dns_cleanup` that eliminates any zones created by yoda that are older than 4 hours, to ensure that the zone list isn't too long and stays consistent.
-This script only looks for zones that start with `yoda_zone_`, which ensures that the legitimate zone for my own dns server that I set up earlier stays intact, and only zones added by yoda are deleted.
+This script only looks for zones that start with `subzone`, which ensures that the legitimate zone for my own dns server that I set up earlier stays intact, and only zones added by yoda are deleted.

 I then give proper permissions to each script and make them executable to ensure evaluation works properly,